timewave-computer/valence-ui-monorepo/README.md

   - `jotai` for globals, when useState no longer 'ergonomic'
   - `zustand` for 'state machines'.
 Use when necessary for more complex state manipulation or modifiyng data outside of react

+## Preview Env & Feature Flags

+In addition to commit-level previews in vercel, we also have a long-standing 'robot/preview' branch that stays up to date with main via github workflows.
+This branch is deployed with preview environment variables, and lets us view features that are enabled on in preview.

 ## Linting

 Linting happens automatically on commit.